top of page

 In the biblical narrative, sin is not introduced with Adam and Eve's nakedness but with Cain's murder of Abel, motivated by jealousy of Abel's honest offering to God.
 This story highlights that divinity favors honesty over superficial offerings.
 Today, I recognize the power in aligning honesty with holiness, seeing them as one and the same.
 To be holy is to be vulnerably honest, offering our true selves as a sacrifice on the altar of life.

-Queerness as a Testament to Holiness
+Queer Spirituality as a Testament to Holiness

 My journey into embracing my queerness has been the most honest and therefore the holiest endeavor of my life.
 Queerness, by its very nature, dwells in the tension between vulnerability and joy, the precariousness of authentic living, and the celebration of one's true identity.
 In choosing to be vulnerable, to tell our stories despite the risks, we engage in an act of profound bravery and sanctity.
 Queerness, with its inherent honesty and refusal to hide even in the face of potential harm, embodies a radical form of holiness that mirrors the divine.